WARNING! I posted some things on this page which might seem… offensive to some people.

 Although the principles of Capoeira Angola are the same, Every individual practitioner is going to perform the moves and techniques in their own special way, based on his/her own experiences, body type, and on his/her knowledge of the FUNDAMENTALS.

-Now once again, although this website is dedicated to Capoeira Angola, I also posted a video of self-defense skills from the perspective of a practitioner of Capoeira Regional and Capoeira Contemporaneo, to show you all a small bit of an overall view of capoeira.
+Now once again, although this website is dedicated to Capoeira Angola, I also posted a video of self-defense skills from the perspective of a practitioner of Capoeira Regional, and a practitioner of Capoeira Contemporaneo, to show you all a small bit of an overall view of capoeira.

-Besides, Quite a few of these techniques are also found in Capoeira Angola, just executed in a slightly different manner.
+Besides, many of these techniques are also found in Capoeira Angola, just executed in a slightly different manner.

 Now, about this technique…